SEESolutions-it/DpdlEngine/README.md

 the </script> tag

-with 'load' command:
+1) using 'load' command:
 ```
 -load
 enter the Dpdl script file to execute:
 arraylistExample.h
 ```

-with 'exec' command:
+2) using 'exec' command:
 ```python
 -exec
 <script>